txt/mase/src/doc/CODE1.md

 [ok.py](src/ok.md).
 2. Get the Python equivalent of the watch command used by Beck.
 Specifically, run the command `sudo pip install rerun`
-2. Download the files
+3. Download the files
      + [ok.py](src/ok.md).
      + [okok.py](src/okok.md)
-3. Get two windows open:
+4. Get two windows open:
 	 + One editting okok.py
 	 + One in a shell
-4. In the shell, type `rerun "python -B okok.py`
+5. In the shell, type `rerun "python -B okok.py`
-3. Change one unittest in `okok.py`.
+6. Add one more unittest to `okok.py`.
+     + Important... leave behind at least one failing test.
-4. Your screen should now look something like this:
+7. Your screen should now look something like this:

 ![utest](img/unittest.png)